Ariana Grande Was Mistaken For A Menu Item From Taco Bell By Pastor Presiding Over Aretha Franklin’s Funeral

 “She called me one time.
 It was one time only.
 She called me.
 She goes, ‘Hi, it’s Aretha.’
 And I was like, ‘Franklin?'”

-Grande’s fiancée Pete Davidson was also in attendance, along with Bill and Hillary Clinton, Barack and Michelle Obama, Stevie Wonder, Faith Hill, Jennifer Hudson, Chaka Khan and Gladys Knight, just to name a few.
+Grande’s fiance, Pete Davidson, was also in attendance, along with Bill and Hillary Clinton, Barack and Michelle Obama, Stevie Wonder, Faith Hill, Jennifer Hudson, Chaka Khan, and Gladys Knight, just to name a few.